VegaASM/Artemis/README.md

 -----

-Version: 0.0-r023
+Version: 0.0-r024

 Status: Compiles.
 Untested.
 Most likely will just fault.

 Artemis can *ONLY* do the following at the moment...
-* Execute a handful of integer & logical instructions
+* Execute a handful of basic instructions
 * Execute in physical memory